RealityBending/IllusionGameSuggestibility/documents/ethics/ethics.md

 **Project Description**

-This online study includes a reaction-time perceptual decision-making task (the "Illusion Game"), accompanied by personality questionnaires.
+This online study includes a perceptual decision-making task (the "Illusion Game"), accompanied by personality questionnaires.
 The goal is to 1) validate the Illusion Game as a reliable measure of illusion sensitivity and 2) investigate the correlates with other dispositional measures.
 The study's duration is approximately 30min, and it contains the following elements: